d3/d3-array/README.md

 # d3-array

-Data is most commonly represented as arrays, and so one tends to do a lot of array manipulation when visualizing or analyzing data.
+Data in JavaScript is often represented by an array, and so one tends to do a lot of array manipulation when visualizing or analyzing data.
 Some common forms of manipulation include taking a contiguous slice (subset) of an array, filtering an array using a predicate function, and mapping an array to a parallel set of values using a transform function.
 Before looking at the set of utilities that D3 provides for arrays, you should familiarize yourself with the powerful [array methods built-in to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype).

 JavaScript includes **mutation methods** that modify the array: